sshobhan/Task_05_Descriptive_Stats/README.md

 Includes details such as:
 Driver, Team, Track, Starting Grid, Finishing Position, Points

+---

+## Reporting Period 1: Completed Tasks

+### Dataset Analysis (with Python)
 Reporting Period 1 (First Half)

-Data Analysis with Python
-Loaded and summarized the dataset (shape, columns, sample rows).
+- Loaded and summarized the dataset (shape, columns, samples)

-Calculated:
+- Calculated:

-Top drivers and teams by total points
+  - Most points by driver and by team
-Average finishing position for each driver
+  - Average finishing position per driver
-Team consistency (using standard deviation of finishing positions) Checked correlations between:
+  - Team consistency (standard deviation of positions)
+  - Correlations:
-Starting Grid and Finishing Position
+    - Starting Grid vs. Finishing Position
-Improvement (gaining positions) and Points
+    - Improvement vs. Points
-Starting Grid and Points
+    - Starting Grid vs. Points

-Visualizations:

-Plotted regression graphs for:
+### Visualizations

+- Regression plots of:
-Starting Grid vs Points
+  - Starting Grid vs Points
-Improvement vs Points
+  - Position Improvement vs Points

-Prompt Testing with LLM
+### Prompt Testing (LLM)

-Asked ChatGPT basic questions about the data, and compared its answers with Python results.
+-Asked ChatGPT basic questions about the data, and compared its answers with Python results.
 Documented where it was correct and where it struggled.

+---
-Key Takeaways
+### Key Takeaways

 1. LLM Strengths: Great at giving summaries and big-picture insights quickly.